indigo423/blog.no42.org/content/article/k8s-dev-environment/index.md

 ## There is nothing without networking

-Deploying a pod is one piece, but actual serving traffic is another one.
+Deploying a pod is one piece, but actual serving traffic is a different one.
 [MetalLB](https://metallb.universe.tf/) is pretty awesome and offers L2 and L3 load balancing services for your cluster.
 I've started with the simple L2 approach to get things done.
 The fact of having a per node traffic bottleneck is a luxury problem I don't have right now :)
 Configuring and deploying MetalLB is similar, I use kustomize and a `configmap.yaml` file.
-You give it an IP range from your local network, and you are good to go.
+Give it an IP range from your local network, and you are good to go.
 I have these files in a `metallb` folder which you can dump into a GitHub repo.

 ```yaml